bobvanderlinden/softwarebakeryblog/articles/windows-install-on-drivedroid.markdown

 <img src="windows-install-on-drivedroid/drivedroid03.png" class="box" />

-Once the image is created go to DriveDroid and select the image in the main screen.
+Once the image is created go to DriveDroid.

 # Partitioning and formatting

-As soon as we selected the image in DriveDroid, Windows will find a new USB drive.
+Select the image in DriveDroid and click the option that says '(read-write)'.
+As soon as we have done that, Windows will find a new USB drive.
 A window will popup in Windows asking to format the drive.

 <img src="windows-install-on-drivedroid/01.png" class="box" />